Certificate in Energy Studies

 Student Advisor

-To receive a certificate, students must take six courses divided evenly between the three partner universities (18 credit hours) and complete and present a senior capstone ePortfolio project.
+To receive a certificate, students must take six courses and complete and present a senior capstone ePortfolio project or a thesis.
 Note that in the certificate programs, only two courses may double-count with your major.

-• Capstone Portfolio: Senior capstone ePortfolio on a specific theme
+• Capstone: Senior capstone ePortfolio/thesis on a specific theme

 • Presentation: A public presentation of your capstone digital research project

 Once accepted to the program, students will be notified of eligible courses for registration and cross-registration.
 The courses listed below are examples.
 The course offerings will vary each semester.
-Students must discuss their graduation strategy with Ms. Wanucha and Professor Miller to successfully complete the program.
+Students must discuss their graduation strategy with the program director and student advisor to successfully complete the program.

 • International Political Economy